Josh-Wiegman/cue-rms/README.md

 These have already been configured, so please install the Prettier and ESLint VSCode extensions to allow for formatting and linting on save.

-_Please note that you might have to configure Prettier as your default formatter in the VSCode settings, and turn on format on save_
+_Please note that you might have to configure Prettier as your default formatter in the VSCode settings, and turn on format on save._

 ### Running the application